-An employee is motivated more effectively with a quick five-minute conversation then they are with a three-hour lecture.
-Be concise in your communications, when you start to over talk your point your audience will just tune you out.
+A quick five-minute conversation motivates employees far more than a three-hour lecture.
+Be concise in your communication.
+When you start to over talk your point, your audience will just tune you out.

 2. Plan Ahead

-Whether it is a large meeting or a one-on-one chat, make sure you are organized before talking with your employees.
-You will quickly lose their focus if you are fumbling through notes to find important facts.
+Whether it’s a large meeting or a one-on-one chat, make sure to organize your thoughts before talking with employees.
+You’ll quickly lose their attention if you’re fumbling through notes to find talking points.

-Take mental (or physical, if need be) notes of how your employees are performing and then use those to provide specific feedback.
+Take mental (or physical) notes of how your employees are performing and then use those to provide specific feedback.
 “You’re doing a great job!” is a nice pat on the back, but “I really appreciate you coming in early yesterday to complete that project” shows a greater depth of acknowledgment for a job well done.

 4. Follow a 3:1 ratio

-Not all feedback is going to be positive of course, but negative feedback is better received when it is accompanied by good points as well.
-For every one thing wrong that you need to point out to an employee, make sure that you are also mentioning three things that they did right.
-This type of deliberate sugar coating makes them strive to have all of their work activities on your “good” list.
+Not all feedback is going to be positive, but negative feedback is better received when it’s accompanied by good points.
+For every one thing wrong that you need to point out to an employee, make sure that you’re also mentioning three things that they did right to encourage improvement.

 5. Always Have Honorable Intentions

-Employees will see right through a communication that is meant to manipulate or mislead them.
-Effective communication in business has to be built on a foundation of trust, where it is apparent that the business and its employee’s best interests are always the top priorities.
+Employees will see right through any communication that’s meant to manipulate or mislead them.
+Effective communication in business has to be built on a foundation of trust, where it’s apparent that the business and its employees’ best interests are always the top priorities.

 6. Always Be Consistent With Your Communication

-Nothing will break down clear direction in the workplace faster than inconsistency with your messages.
-If you do need to make a change in policy or try a different business strategy, make sure you are clear with the changes and offer an explanation for why they were made.
+Nothing will break down clear direction in the workplace faster than inconsistency in your communication.
+If you need to make a change in policy or try a different business strategy, make sure you are clear with the changes and offer explanations for the decisions.

 7. Consider How to Relay Certain Communications

-Business communication is only effective if it is understood by the recipient.
+Business communication is only effective if the recipient understands it.
 Watch for signs of confusion and invite your employees to ask questions.
-Understandably, an employee may be embarrassed to admit when they don’t get your point, so it’s up to you to ensure that they did.
-Asking them what they got out of your conversation is a good way to gauge how much of it was clear to them.
+An employee may be embarrassed to admit not understanding your communication, so it’s up to you to ensure that they do.
+Asking them what they got out of the conversation is a good way to gauge how much of it was clear to them.

 9. Don’t Put Off Difficult Discussions

 You can’t afford to avoid a conversation with an employee for any reason.
 Problematic situations will only get worse the longer you wait to address them.
-When dealing with a conflict, be respectful and kind but hold your ground and don’t allow for the conversation to be put off until a later date.
+When dealing with a conflict, be respectful and kind but hold your ground.
+Don’t put the conversation off until a later date.

 10. Be a Perfect Listener

 This is probably the best advice a person in power can get when learning techniques for effective communication.
-If you are dismissive when an employee comes to you with an idea, concern, or for guidance, expect to get the same from them when it is your turn to talk.
+If you’re dismissive when an employee comes to you with an idea, concern, or for guidance, expect to get the same from them when it’s your turn to talk.

 Learning Successful Communication

 Successful business leaders know the importance of effective communication.
-More so, they make a point to practice techniques that reinforce that in the workplace.
+They make a point to practice techniques that reinforce that in the workplace.
 Start implementing these in your business today, and the clear direction you provide will make a huge difference in how your employees perform.